calbrch01/HSQL/README.md

 It leverages a declarative SQL like syntax and translates to [Enterprise Control Language (`ECL`)](<https://en.wikipedia.org/wiki/ECL_(data-centric_programming_language)>).
 It can also work in conjunction with ECL to allow a team of data science developers to explore and analyze big data across a high performance computing cluster without the programmer being involved in many of the lower level, imperative decisions.

-<b><i>It is designed mostly for SQL developers that are interested in developing on the HPCC systems platform.</i> </b>Using H-SQL, developers should easily adapt to the HPCC systems platform and start working with big-data right away.
+<b><i>It is designed mostly for SQL developers that are interested in developing on the HPCC systems platform.</i> </b>Using HSQL, developers should easily adapt to the HPCC systems platform and start working with big-data right away.

 # Installation

 ## HSQL Installation

-Our recommendation is to install the Microsoft Visual Studio Code Extension, which helps with syntax highlighting, and auto-completion features.
+Our recommendation is to install the Microsoft Visual Studio Code Extension, which helps with syntax highlighting and auto-completion features.

-- Fork the repository
+- Download or Clone the repository
 - Open this repository in Visual Studio Code
 - Look for the latest version of `hsqlt-extension-0.0.*.vsix` under HSQL folder.
-At the time of writing this instruction `hsqlt-extension-0.0.35.vsix` is the latest version.
+At the time of writing the file `hsqlt-extension-0.0.35.vsix` is the latest version.
 - Right click on the file name and selet "Install Extension VSIX"
-- On the right lower corner you will receive a message stating
+- In the right lower corner you will receive a message stating
 ```
 Completed installing hsqlt-extension extension from VSIX.
 Please reload Visual Studio Code to enable it.
 ```